klamma/ar-for-eu-book/_chapters/chapters/modeling.md

   1024 pixels are a good standard value.
   The texture will be initialized with the given colour.
   You can leave it at the default 80% white.
-  One can also state whether or not the texture should have an alpha cannel.
+  One can also state whether or not the texture should have an alpha channel.
   In this example, we do not need it since the dice does not have transparent parts.
   The *Generated Type* dropdown box should be set to *Blank*.
   This will create a texture with a uniform colour.